anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 below), or object classes or search results from other extensions.

-Additionally, RDAP extensions MUST NOT append a path segment to an existing path segment as this increases the likelihood of collisons between the queries defined by an extension.
+Additionally, RDAP extensions MUST NOT append a path segment to an existing path segment as this increases the likelihood of collisions between the queries defined by an extension.

 ### Usage in Query Parameters {#usage_in_query_parameters}

-Although [@!RFC9082] describes the use of URL query strings, it does not define their use with extensions. [@!RFC7480] instructs servers to ignore unknown query parameters.
+Although [@!RFC9082] describes the use of URL query strings, it does not define their use with extensions. [@!RFC7480] instructs servers to ignore unknown query parameters, where a query parameter is defined as an explicitly named value in a query string.
 Therefore, the use of query parameters, whether prefixed with an extension identifier or not, is not supported by [@!RFC9082] and [@!RFC7480].